60 Second Lemon Law Assessment™

 Knowing what your case is worth is critical.
 Manufacturers frequently offer settlements that are far below what consumers deserve.

-Between the repair attempt requirements, manufacturer notice provisions, arbitration procedures, and settlement negotiations, a lemon law claim involves many steps where a mistake can delay or derail your case.
-We handle everything, so you can focus on your life while we fight for your compensation.
+Between the repair attempt requirements, manufacturer notice provisions, arbitration procedures, court rules and procedures if it has to be filed in court and settlement negotiations, a lemon law claim involves many steps where a mistake can delay or derail your case.
+Let a law firm handle everything, so you can focus on your life while they fight for your compensation.
 Our lemon law buyback guide explains what to expect during the process.

 This bears repeating: a Michigan lemon law attorney costs you nothing out of pocket.
 The manufacturer pays your legal fees if we win.
 If we do not win, you owe nothing.
 There is zero financial risk.

 Ready to find out if your vehicle qualifies?
 Take our free 60-Second Lemon Law Assessment or call us at 1-888-536-6671.
-We have been fighting for consumers with defective vehicles for over 29 years, and we are ready to fight for you.
+We have been fighting for consumers with defective vehicles for over 29 years as of the date of this article, and we are ready to fight for you.

 This page has been written, edited, and reviewed by a team of legal writers following our comprehensive editorial guidelines.
 This page was approved by Attorney Craig A. Kahn, who has more than 20 years of legal experience in lemon law.